-The net proceeds to Uruguay from the sale of the Bonds will be approximately US\$499,805,000, after deduction of underwriting discounts and commissions and of certain expenses payable by Uruguay estimated at US\$70,000 in the aggregate.
-Uruguay will use the net proceeds from the sale of the Bonds for the general purposes of the government, including financial investment and the refinancing, repurchase or retiring of domestic and external indebtedness.
+The net proceeds to Uruguay from the sale of the Bonds will be approximately US\$999,401,668.51 after deduction of underwriting discounts and commissions and of certain expenses payable by Uruguay estimated at US\$50,000 in the aggregate.
+Uruguay will use a portion of the net proceeds from the sale of the Bonds to repurchase certain bonds in a cash tender offer being conducted simultaneously with this offer, and for the general purposes of the government, including financial investment and the refinancing, repurchase or retiring of domestic and external indebtedness.